asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

 An English translation of the above REGISTER is "Tell the server at sip:registrar@example.com that when SIP traffic arrives addressed to sip:client@example.com, the traffic should be sent to sip:inbound-calls@10.24.20.249."
 Note in this example that 10.24.20.249 is the IP address of the Asterisk server that sent the outbound REGISTER request.

-!!! tip
+/// tip
-    The transport type, e.g. tcp, for the registration can be specified by appending the details to the client_uri and/or server_uri parameters, e.g.:
+The transport type, e.g. `tcp`, for the registration can be specified by appending the details to the `client_uri` and/or `server_uri` parameters, e.g.:
-[//]: # (end-tip)

 ```
 [my_provider]
 type = registration
 server_uri = sip:registrar@example.com\;transport=tcp
 client_uri = sip:client@example.com\;transport=tcp
 contact_user = inbound-calls

----
 ```
+///

 Outbound registrations and endpoints
 ====================================